-EagleNet - Your EagleNet account is used to log in to the <my.american.edu> portal from any computer connected to the Internet.
+EagleNet - Your EagleNet account is used to log in to https://my.american.edu/ the AU portal from any computer connected to the Internet.
 It also allows you to connect to our network from a campus computer to print, save files, or access specialized programs.
-For students living off campus, your EagleNet account can be used to gain access to the university's free dial-up Internet access service.